The Air Canada pet policy is as follows:

 On flights to/from Hawaii: Pets are not accepted in the cabin or the baggage compartment.
 Please contact Air Canada Cargo (AC Animals) for rates and assistance in shipping your pet to Hawaii.

-Pets (cats and dogs only) are accepted in the baggage compartment, on the same flight as you, in the pressurized cargo compartment of most of the aircraft.
+Pets (cats and dogs only) are accepted in the baggage compartment, on the same flight as you, in the pressurized cargo compartment of most of the aircraft, as long as you’re travelling on a flight operated by Air Canada or Air Canada Rouge; or on an Air Canada Express flight operated by Jazz.

 Because not all of the aircraft are equipped with temperature controlled and ventilated baggage compartments, it may not always be possible to accommodate your pet when summer temperatures exceed 29.5°C (85°F).